Stephen Mandel (hedge fund manager)

-Early life and education
+Early life

-Mandel is the son of Ann (née Safford) and Stephen Frank Mandel and grew up in Darien, Connecticut.
+Mandel is the son of Ann (née Safford) and Stephen Frank Mandel, and was raised in Darien, Connecticut.
 He has a brother, Edward Safford Mandel.
 In 1974, Mandel graduated from the Phillips Exeter Academy.
 In 1978, he graduated from Dartmouth College with a Bachelor of Arts in government and was a member of the Psi Upsilon fraternity.
 He also has an M.B.A. from Harvard University.

 Investment career

 From 1982 to 1984, he worked at Mars & Co as a senior consultant and then from 1984 to 1990, he worked as a consumer-retail analyst at Goldman Sachs before working as a consumer analyst and eventually managing director at Tiger Management, a hedge fund founded by Julian Robertson.
+Robertson, himself a billionaire, referred to Mandel as "probably the greatest analyst of all time."

-In 1997, he left Tiger and founded his own hedge fund, Lone Pine Capital LLC (named after a Dartmouth College pine tree that survived an 1887 lightning strike).
+In 1997, he left Tiger Management with backing from Robertson, and founded his own hedge fund, Lone Pine Capital (named after a Dartmouth College pine tree that survived an 1887 lightning strike).

 Forbes listed Stephen Mandel as one of the 40 Highest-Earning hedge fund managers in 2012, one of the top 25 in 2013, and one of the top 15 in 2018.

 As of January 2019, Mandel will no longer manage investments for his Lone Pine Capital but will remain a managing director.